 Malka Percal Andrew Simon Michael Simonson Manuel Swatek Luis Tello

 I am also grateful to historians and Professors David Engel and Bernard Wasserstein for their interest in the letters and their evaluation of them as important epistolary evidence.

-Finally, I would like to thank and dedicate this website to my dear family members who each contributed in his/her unique and very important way: my parents, Karl Jellinek and Kreindel/Karla/Caroline E. Jellinek; my husband, Sid Perloe; my sisters, Michaela J. Vilhotti and Roberta Jellinek-Mansson; my daughter, Alexandra H. J. Perloe; my son, Gabriel S. J. Perloe; and my first cousin, Gisella Nadja Jellinek Gal.
+Finally, I would like to thank and dedicate this website to my dear family members who each contributed in his/her unique and very important way: my late parents, Karl Jellinek and Kreindel/Karla/Caroline E. Jellinek; my late husband, Sid Perloe; my sisters, Roberta Jellinek-Mansson and the late Michaela Jellinek Vilhotti; my daughter, Alexandra H. J. Perloe; my son, Gabriel S. J. Perloe; and my late first cousin, Gisella Nadja Jellinek Gal.
 Gisella Nadja’s sharing of her loving, vivid memories contributed immeasurably to my gaining painful understanding of and uplifting respect for my Jellinek relatives whom I could never meet.